dxpr/dxpr_theme/README.md

 For development documentation and support please check: https://app.sooperthemes.com/hc/documentation/internal

+## Contributing Guidelines

+Before you write any code for this project please also check https://github.com/dxpr/dxpr_maven/blob/main/CONTRIBUTING.md

 ## [WARNING2] Save theme settings form after updating theme CSS

 Because DXPR Theme integrates with the color module, changes to its CSS may not